sensible-hq/sensible-docs/readme-sync/v0/layout-based-extractions/3000 - portfolio.md

 "fingerprint": {
     "tests": [
       {
-        /* Specify matches that occur solely on the first page */ "page": "first",
+        /* all these matches are unique to the first page.
+If a first page sometimes omits a match, specify alternatives in the match array. */
+        "page": "first",
         "match": [
           {